Felix-Quehl/go-markdown-to-html/README.md

 # go-html-to-markdown

+*this is just a private project, nothing sophisticated*

 This is a little pandoc knock off go program that renders markdown files into html, including templating.
 I created this thing just for rendering my homepage html files, and not to make some high quality software.
 So it is what it is, not more and not less.